1960 United States presidential debates: October 7: Second presidential debate (WRC-TV studios, Washington D.C.)

-Third presidential debate (ABC Studios New York and Los Angeles)
+October 13: Third presidential debate (ABC studios, Los Angeles and New York City)

-The third presidential debate was held virtually at ABC studio in Los Angeles for Nixon and ABC studio in New York City for Kennedy on October 13, 1960.
-Bill Shadel moderated the debate with Frank McGee, Charles Van Fremd, Douglass Cater and Roscoe Drummond as panelists.
-Shadel moderated the debate from a different television studio in Los Angeles.
-The topic of the debate was whether military force should be used to prevent Quemoy and Matsu, two island archipelagos off the Chinese coast, from falling under Communist control.
+The third presidential debate between Vice President Richard Nixon and Senator John F. Kennedy took place on Thursday, October 13, 1960, were held virtually at the ABC studios in Los Angeles, California (for Nixon) and New York City, New York (for Kennedy).
+The debate was moderated by Bill Shadel of ABC with Frank McGee, Charles Van Fremd, Douglass Cater and Roscoe Drummond as panelists.
+To ensure fairness, the journalists (who were in Los Angeles) and Nixon were placed in separate studios.
+All participants addressed the camera directly, with Kennedy and Nixon both situated without aides in studios that Shadel described as "identical in every detail."
+A major topic of the debate was whether military force should be used to prevent Quemoy and Matsu, two island archipelagos off the Chinese coast, from falling under Communist control, as had seemed possible during the 1958 Taiwan Strait Crisis.
 The format decided was: